 Though more than half of children that are put into foster care end up back with their birth parents, there are still plenty of others — especially older kids — who still need a home.
 On paper, the process of adopting foster children is similar to traditional adoption, with a few exceptions.
 First, chances are pretty slim that you’ll be able to adopt a baby in foster care.
 Most foster children are between eight and 21-years-old when they’re adopted, with a median age of eight.
 Next, you have to keep in mind that most — if not all — children in foster care have experienced some level of trauma.
 That means that as an adoptive parent, you would need to go to specialized training in how to understand the impact of trauma on children and learn how to best support them.
 Lastly, adopting children in foster care costs little to no money, thanks to various grants and other financial assistance.

-How long does it take to adopt a foster child?
+How long does it take to adopt from foster care?

 As you can imagine, with so many different people and moving pieces involved, adopting children through foster care can take a while.
 According to Adoptive Families, individuals or families just starting to look into adoption and/or foster care should expect to spend between nine and 18 months to complete the inquiry, orientation, preparation classes (typically 24 to 30 hours over the course of several weeks), and home study requirements.